sainathchaithanya/PCB-Defect-Detection-Instance-Segmentation/README.md

 This part includes creating a YAML configuration file for use in training YOLO models.

 ## Dataset Directory Structure
 The dataset directory contains images and labels divided into three parts: training, testing, and validation subsets, along with a `data.yaml` file in the dataset root directory.
-I used Roboflow, which offers free API usage for certain functions like training my model.

-## Label File Structure
 Each label file is in `.txt` format and has the same name (except for the extension) as the corresponding image.
+## Implementation
+I used Roboflow for dataset management, which provides free API access for training my model.
 ## Acknowledgments
 I would like to acknowledge the following resources used in this project: